Mastercard/connect-components-web-sdk/CC-SDK-WEB-DOCS.md

 ```html
 <mastercard-input id=""></mastercard-input>
 ```
 These elements provide the core functionality for *legacy* institution login forms.
 There will need to be one `<mastercard-input>` for each of the login form inputs that is returned by the [Connect Components Server](https://apicurio-registry.dev.fini.city/ui/artifacts/open-banking-gold-standard/open-banking-gold-standard%2Fconnect-components-api%2Fconnect-components-api-us.yaml/versions/latest#operation/post-institutions-institutionId-login-forms).
-This is typically just `username` and `password`, but there are some loging forms that have a third or even forth required input.
+This is typically just `username` and `password`, but there are some login forms that have a third or even forth required input.
 #### Mastercard MFA Input
 ```html
 <mastercard-mfa-input id=""></mastercard-mfa-input>